The Bankrate promise

-While experts generally recommend saving as much as you can in your 401(k) plan, you’ll want to consider many other things in these exceptional times, including not contributing at all.
-Here’s what to do if you lose your 401(k) employer match and what alternatives you may have.
+While experts generally recommend saving as much as you can in your 401(k) plan, you’ll want to consider many other options, including not contributing at all.
+Here’s what to do if you lose your ongoing 401(k) employer matching contributions and what alternatives you may have.

 How 401(k) matching contributions work

 Some employers require that matching contributions vest over time, usually three to four years.
-Often each year a portion of the employer match vests, giving you legal ownership of it.
+Often, a portion of the employer match will vest each year, giving you legal ownership of it.
 So you may not have a full claim on the matching contribution until a few years have passed.

 A 2019 study by Natixis Investment Managers of 700 workers with defined contribution plans such as a 401(k) found that the top reason (56 percent) for participating was the company match.
 And 57 percent said that a larger match would incentivize them to save more.